openedx/edx-documentation/en_us/course_authors/source/video/video_prereqs.rst

 * Download reports and other analytics that measure views.

-Video administrators also work with course teams and the edX media team to distribute information and resolve questions about video files.
+Video administrators also work with course teams and edX partner support to distribute information and resolve questions about video files.

 EdX recommends that organizations identify specific individuals to be the video administrators for all of your courses.
 By working with the edX team